BEST ITALIAN RESTAURANTS IN BRUSSELS

 This little Italian restaurant in the heart of Chatelain proves right my theory that the most authentic food can be found in the most humble of places.
 With a handful of tables and a menu comprising mainly a few pasta dishes, La Piola relies solely on simplicity and quality. > Read the full review here <

 The first time I got to try Ugo and Francesco’s delicious dishes was at Eat!
 Brussels festival; I immediately knew I had to go back for more.
 Just few steps from Flagey, Racines may be a bit pricey and crowded at times but serves creative dishes made from top-quality ingredients that are worth trying.
+For a more affordable and casual experience, check its little sister restaurant, Le Petit Racines.

 A great place for Spritz or a bowl of pasta after shopping on Avenue Louise.
 Slightly more modern than the rest of the group, it’s lively, bright and makes some of the best tiramisu I have tried in Brussels. > Read the full review here <